ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 A Transport Services system gives no guarantees about how its expression of relative priorities will be realized.
-However, the Transport Services system will seek to ensure that performance of relatively-prioritized connections and messages is not worse with respect to those connections and messages than an equivalent configuration in which all prioritization properties are left at their defaults.
+However, the Transport Services system will seek to ensure that performance of relatively-prioritized Connections and Messages is not worse with respect to those Connections and Messages than an equivalent configuration in which all prioritization properties are left at their defaults.